odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

-The first important part is the line `$db->setAttribute(PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION);` which makes the database driver switch into mode in which it [*throws*](todo) an exception whenever an error occurs in an operations.
+The first important part is the line `$db->setAttribute(PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION);` which makes the database driver switch into the mode in which it [*throws*](todo) an exception whenever an error occurs in operations.

 Second, I wrapped the whole code in a `try -- catch` statement.
 As the name suggest, the code inside `try -- catch` is executed normally unless an exception occurs.
 Whenever an exception occurs, the rest of the `try` code is skipped and the `catch` code is executed.
-In the `catch` code I catch exceptions of class [`PDOException`](http://php.net/manual/en/class.pdoexception.php) -- those are exceptions thrown by the PDO database driver.
+In the `catch` code I catch exceptions of the [`PDOException`](http://php.net/manual/en/class.pdoexception.php) class -- those are exceptions thrown by the PDO database driver.
 The method `getMessage` of the exception object returns the actual error message returned by the database.